UbiquityRobotics/bus_raspberry_pi/README.md

 ### Power Supply

-The power comes in on either N4 or N5.
+The power comes in on either N1 or N2.
 These two connectors are "daisy-chained" so that power can be routed to other boards.
-The power goes through Q1 -- a P-channel MOSFET with a very low Rds.
-Q1 is used to prevent damage just in case the power comes in with polarity reversed.
-The power continues to N6 which is a DC-to-DC power converter up to 5V@1.5A output.
-The 5V converter takes up 24V input with an absolute maximum of 36V.
+The power goes through Q1 -- a P-channel MOSFET with a very low R<Sub>ds</Sub>.
+Q1 is used to prevent reverse polarity damage just in case the power comes in reversed.
+The power continues to N6 which is a 5V DC-to-DC power converter that provides up to 1.5 Amperes of output.
+The 5V converter takes a nominal 24V input with an absolute maximum of 36V.

 ### Bus Connection

-The bus connection is N1, which is a 2x5 shrouded header.
+The bus connection is on N3, which is a 2x5 .1 inch pitch shrouded header.
 LGND1 and LGND2 are connected to ground.
-CANH and CANL are routed over to U2 which is the CAN bus (strictly speaking ISO-11898) transceiver -- a Microchip MCP2562.
-The TXD and RXD outputs are routed to the RXD1 and TXD1 pins on U4, the ATmega324P.
+CANH and CANL are routed over to U2 which is the CAN bus (more correctly -- a ISO-11898) transceiver -- a Microchip MCP2562.
+The TXD and RXD outputs are routed to the RXD1 and TXD1 pins on the ATmega324P processor (U3).

 ### ISP Connection

-The ISP connector is the 2x3 N7 the is connected to the MOSI, MISO, #RESET, and SCK pins on U4.
+The ISP connector is the 2x3 .1 inch pitch connector (N7) that is connected to the MOSI, MISO, #RESET, and SCK pins on the processor (U3).

 ### JTAG Connection

-The JTAG connector is N8 which is also a 2x5 shrouded header.
-The TDI, TDO, DMS, TCK, and #RESET lines are connected to the appropriate JTAG pins on U4 (the ATmega324P.)
+The JTAG connector is N9 which is also a .1 inch 2x5 shrouded header.
+The TDI, TDO, DMS, TCK, and #RESET lines are connected to the appropriate JTAG pins on the processor (U3).

-### 3.3 Volt Issues
+### 3.3 vs 5V Volt Issues

-The processor (U4), open collector inverters (U1), AND gates (U3), and CAN bus transceiver all run at 5V.
-The USB to serial connectors (N2 and N3) and the Raspberry Pi connector (N9) runs at 3.3V signal levels.
-Thus, all through out the schematic you will see 22K/33K voltage dividers that will take 5V in at the top and produce 3.0V in the middle.
-U1 and U3 are both HCT parts which will treat any voltage above 2.0V as a logic "high."
-Thus feeding in 3.0V will be treated as a logic "high".
-They produce 5.0V outputs that ca be divided down to 3.0 volts which will be safe to feed to the 3.3V connectors (N2, N3, and N9.)
+The processor (U3), AND gates (U1), and CAN bus transceiver (U2) all run at 5V.
+The USB to serial connectors (N4, N5) and the Raspberry Pi connector (N10) use 3.3V signal levels.
+Thus, there are numerous places where 3.3V vs. 5V signal levels have to be dealt with.

+The signal level conversion is done with a 74HCT08 quad 2-input AND gate (U1).
+The HCT logic family is capable of converting TTL voltage levels into "high" and "low" signals.
+In particular, the HCT logic family treats any voltage above 2.0V as a logic "high."

+There are 7 separate 22K/33K voltage dividers used for voltage level issues.
+The seven 22K resistors are contained in an 8-pin SIP (Serial In-line Package.)
+These seven resistors are named R1A through R1F.
+Likewise, the seven 33K resistors are contained in another 8-pin SIP and are named R2A through R2F.
+The voltage dividers are deliberately arranged so that they have the letter suffix -- R1A/R2A, ... , R1F/R2F.

+The nominal center tap voltage of a 22K/33K voltage divider is:

+    Vin * 33K/(22K+33K) = Vin * 3/5.

+With Vin equal to 5 volts, the center tap voltage is 5V * 3/5 = 3V.

+These 8-pin serial in-line packages have a resistance tolerance of 2%.
+This results in a center tap voltage range from 2.88V to 3.12V.
+2.88V is greater than the 2.0 Vih<Sub>min</Sub> for the HCT logic family.
+2.88V is also greater than .7*Vcc (=.7*3.3V=2.31V) which is the standard Vin<Sub>min</Sub> for standard CMOS.
+3.12V is less than VCC (=3.3V).
+Hence, the voltage divider does not produce illegal 3.3V signaling levels.

+Whenever a 5V output needs to be converted from 5 volts to 3V, it directly fed into a voltage divider.
+This occurs with R1D/R2D connected to TXD0 of the processor (U4) and R1E/R2E and the output of U1C.

+The remaining five voltage dividers are all inputs of the 74HCT08 quad AND gate package.
+There are three cases to be considered:

+* When there is no connection, the voltage divider will pull the input pin to a nominal 3V which is treated as a logic high.

+* a 3.3V signal is connected, it will be at either 0V or 3.3V.
+  In either case, the provided 3.3V voltage signal "overrides" the voltage divider.

+* For the USB to serial connectors (N4, N5), it is possible to accidentally connect in a 5V USB to serial cable.
+Again, in this case, the provided 5V voltage signal "overrides" the voltage divider.
+The 74HCT05 is perfectly happy to tolerate a 5V input signal.

 ### Reset Circuitry

 The reset signal can be sourced from four locations:

-* The manual push button -- SW1,
+* The manual reset push button -- SW1,

-* The #NRST on the JTAG connector (N8),
+* The #NRST on the JTAG connector (N9),

-* The GPIO18 pin on N9, and
+* The GPIO18 pin on N10, and

-* The #RTS signal (3.3V) on the programming FTDI connector (N2),
+* The #RTS signal (3.3V) on the programming FTDI connector (N4),

 The push button is the simplest.
 It connects the #RESET line to ground when pushed.
 Done.